danieltan1517/teh_tarik/phase2/README.md

 }
 ```

+### ?
+Operator

+The `?` operator is an error propagation operation.
+If result of the operation causes an error, the execution of the program
+stops and the error value is returned.
+This technique can simplify the error handling code in Rust.

 ### Simple Parsing Expression Exercise

 In the `src/main.rs` file associated with Phase 2, there is a parser for parsing an arbitrarily complex mathematical expressions.